Autumn Tints Quilt Block: Fall Into Perfect Points🍂

 Two fabrics are all you'll need.

-To ensure that all your sharp points will show after piecing, choose fabrics with high contrast.
+To ensure that all your sharp points show after piecing, choose fabrics with high contrast.

-While the fabrics chosen for the sample are pretty together (the block is more vibrant in person), a couple of points aren't as pointy looking as they could be.
+While the fabrics used in the sample are pretty together (the block is more vibrant in person), a couple of points aren't as pointy looking as they could be.
 That's because the same color in the same value is in both the light and dark fabrics in our Autumn Tints block.

 It's always a good idea to make a sample block to test your choices!